ethanolivertroy/gcp-fedramp-quickstart/README.md

 $ terraform apply
 ```

+## Security and Compliance

+### Zero Trust Security Model

+This architecture implements several key Zero Trust security principles:

+1. **Least privilege access** - IAM roles are configured to provide minimal permissions needed
+2. **Secure network architecture** - Private GKE cluster, Cloud SQL with private connectivity
+3. **Micro-segmentation** - Firewall rules restrict communication between tiers
+4. **Strong authentication** - Service accounts with fine-grained permissions
+5. **Continuous monitoring** - Centralized logging and audit trails

+### Confidential Computing

+The VM instances are configured to use Confidential Computing, which:
+- Encrypts data in use with hardware-based trusted execution environments
+- Reduces the attack surface by isolating workloads
+- Complements encryption at rest and in transit for complete data protection

+### Security Controls

+The deployment implements the following security controls:

+1. **Cloud Armor** with WAF capabilities for protection against OWASP Top 10 vulnerabilities
+2. **Private Google Access** for all internal components
+3. **VPC Service Controls** to create security perimeters
+4. **Customer-managed encryption keys (CMEK)** for sensitive data
+5. **Binary Authorization** for GKE to ensure only trusted containers run

 ## Useful FedRAMP links

 * [Google Cloud Platform supports FedRAMP compliance](https://cloud.google.com/security/compliance/fedramp/), and provides specific details on the approach to security and data protection in the [Google security whitepaper](https://cloud.google.com/security/overview/whitepaper/) and in the [Google Infrastructure Security Design Overview.](https://cloud.google.com/security/infrastructure/design/)
 * To learn more about Google Cloud's Shared Responsibility Model, refer to the [Google Infrastructure Security Design Overview.](https://cloud.google.com/security/infrastructure/design/)
 * Refer to the [FedRAMP Shared Security Model](https://cloud.google.com/assured-workloads/docs/concept-fedramp-moderate) and [Google Cloud FedRAMP Implementation Guide.](https://cloud.google.com/security/compliance/fedramp-guide) for additional guidance on FedRAMP shared responsibilities for Google Cloud Platform.
 * For details on Google Cloud services covered by FedRAMP, refer to the [FedRAMP Marketplace](https://cloud.google.com/security/compliance/fedramp) by Google.
+* For the latest on Zero Trust architecture principles for FedRAMP compliance, see [NIST Special Publication 800-207](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf)